jnixy/website/content/courses/crcj8040/_index.md

   crcj8040:
     name: Overview
     weight: 1
 summary: This graduate course pushes students to think critically about the role of policing in U.S. society.
+For PhD students, this class will help prepare for the SCCJ Systems Comprehensive Exam.
 title: CRCJ 8040 - Police & Society
 toc: true
 type: docs